MAP Linhas Aéreas

-MAP Linhas Aéreas is an inoperative Brazilian domestic airline headquartered in Manaus, Amazonas, founded in 2011 and authorized to operate regular and non-regular charter flights within Brazil.
-According to the National Civil Aviation Agency of Brazil (ANAC), between January and December 2023, carried 117,912 passengers and had 0.1% of the domestic market share, revenue passenger kilometers (RPK), making it 5th largest airline in Brazil.
+MAP Linhas Aéreas was a Brazilian domestic airline headquartered in Manaus, Amazonas.
+Founded in 2011, the airline was authorized to operate regular and non-regular charter flights within Brazil.
+According to the National Civil Aviation Agency of Brazil (ANAC), between January and December 2023, MAP carried 117,912 passengers and had a domestic market share (RPK) of 0.1%, making it the fifth largest airline in Brazil.

 History

 Establishment 2010s

 Founded in Manaus, Brazil, on May 18, 2011, the name of MAP Linhas Aéreas is the acronym of the first letters of the name of its founding company, Manaus Aerotáxi Participações, an air taxi and non-scheduled airline based at Eduardo Gomes International Airport.
 The airline was founded due to the lack of air connectivity in the Brazilian Amazon region, where air transport plays an important role in connecting small cities to urban centers.

 MAP Linhas Aéreas received its air operator's certificate (CHETA, in Portuguese) from the National Civil Aviation Agency of Brazil (ANAC) on August 14, 2012 for regular operations.
 That same year, it received its first three ATR 42-300 turboprop aircraft, registrations PR-MPN (MSN 020), PR-MPO (MSN 091) and PR-TTF (MSN 021), all acquired from TRIP Linhas Aéreas.
 With the exception of the first two, the last one received never went into operation, serving as a source of spare parts to keep the other two active.